ElotlMX/Esquite/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull request
-about: Suggest applicable changes for this project
-title: ''
-labels: ''
-assignees: ''

----

 Please include the next info:
 - A short descriptive tittle
 - A reference to a related issue in the repository.